-What will the supervisory dialogue process be like?
+What is the supervisory dialogue process like?

 Banks that intend to decide on or pay out dividends or perform share buy-backs aimed at remunerating shareholders should contact their JST, as part of their supervisory dialogue, to discuss whether the level of intended distribution is prudent.
-Banks are expected to notify their JST before 15 January 2021 and they should refrain from announcing their dividend and share buy-back plans to the market until they have received feedback from their JST.
-JSTs will formally communicate potential concerns on dividend plans in an operational act.
+Banks were expected to notify their JST before 15 January 2021 and they should refrain from announcing their dividend and share buy-back plans to the market until they have received feedback from their JST.
+JSTs may formally communicate potential concerns on dividend plans in an operational act.

 Banks that intend to pay dividends or buy back shares to remunerate shareholders need to be profitable and have robust capital trajectories.
 Banks with robust capital trajectories are able to demonstrate that any uncertainty around adverse asset quality developments can be covered in the coming years by sufficient capital generation capacity.
-In assessing banks’ dividend plans, supervisors will take into account the resilience of banks’ internal capital generation capacity, the quality of their capital planning framework (including the management of cliff effects from transitional arrangements and the reliability of the underlying macroeconomic assumptions of capital trajectories), and the quality of their credit risk management processes.
+In assessing banks’ dividend plans, supervisors take into account the resilience of banks’ internal capital generation capacity, the quality of their capital planning framework (including the management of cliff effects from transitional arrangements and the reliability of the underlying macroeconomic assumptions of capital trajectories), and the quality of their credit risk management processes.